rajkumar-ec/rajkumar-ec.github.io/devlog/mar24-week-1.md

 - **03:00pm** : Rebased all branches to latest catalogue and made necessary changes.
 - **06:00pm** : Added scripts to count and filter dynamic furns, will reduces the batch panting time.
 - **07:30pm** : Batch processed 100 furns.
 Processing all at a time is causing error.
 System limitations.
+- **09:00pm** : Update script to run reiterations for selected bad scripts.
+Working on db independence.

+**09:30pm** : signout for the day.

 ---